fgladisch/todo-assistant/README.md

 # ToDo Assistant

-An assistant who can manage to-dos.
+An assistant who can manage Google Tasks.
 Built with LangGraph.